necusjz/p/_posts/Bitwise-XOR.md

 > While finding the sum of numbers from 1 to n, we can get integer overflow when n is large.

 Remember the important property of XOR that it returns 0 if both the bits in comparison are the same.
 In other words, XOR of a number with itself will always result in 0.
 This means that if we XOR all the numbers in the input array with all numbers from the range 1 to n then each number in the input is going to get zeroed out except the missing number.
 Following are the set of steps to find the missing number using XOR:
-1. XOR all the numbers from 1 to n, let’s call it `x1`;
+1. XOR all the numbers from 1 to n, let's call it `x1`;
-2. XOR all the numbers in the input array, let’s call it `x2`;
+2. XOR all the numbers in the input array, let's call it `x2`;
 3. The missing number can be found by `x1 XOR x2`;

 Here is what the algorithm will look like: